 Fort George, Port of Spain

-In 1883 a Victorian style house was built on the site of the fort to serve as a signal station.
-From the building, flag signals were received from the North Post Wireless Station to the west and relayed to the harbor master's quarters in Port of Spain to the south-east.
-The content of the flag signals were ship movements in the Caribbean Sea, which could be observed from the North Post Wireless Station.
-The signal station was designed and built by Kofi Nti, son of the Ashanti king Kofi Calcali, who came to Trinidad after the third Ashanti war.
+In 1883, a Victorian-style signal station was added to the site, facilitating maritime communication through flag signals between the North Post Wireless Station and the harbor master’s quarters in Port of Spain.
+This signal station was designed by Kofi Nti, the son of Ashanti king Kofi Calcali, who came to Trinidad after the third Ashanti war.

-In 1883 a Victorian style house was built on the site of the fort to serve as a signal station.
-From the building, flag signals were received from the North Post Wireless Station to the west and relayed to the harbor master's quarters in Port of Spain to the south-east.
-The content of the flag signals were ship movements in the Caribbean Sea, which could be observed from the North Post Wireless Station.
-The signal station was designed and built by Kofi Nti, son of the Ashanti king Kofi Calcali, who came to Trinidad after the third Ashanti war.
+In 1883, a Victorian-style signal station was added to the site, facilitating maritime communication through flag signals between the North Post Wireless Station and the harbor master’s quarters in Port of Spain.
+This signal station was designed by Kofi Nti, the son of Ashanti king Kofi Calcali, who came to Trinidad after the third Ashanti war.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Port of Spain.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.